 The Healthcare Centre and services are to be developed over three stages and, thanks to Mallam and the Healthcare Committee, construction is about to begin!
 Stage 1, a Day Clinic (and Toilet Block), will provide standard treatment and advice for common conditions, access to immunisation programs, and special monitoring and care for the most vulnerable – mothers, babies and children under 5. […]Continue Reading...
 No Comments.

-Singing and dancing into the night marked the latest gathering of 13 communities in Kayiben.
+Singing and dancing into the night marked the latest gathering of 13 communities in the village of Yiben.
 They were celebrating the next step in the process of bringing healthcare to their region – the formation of their executive Healthcare Committee.
-Its members represent each village that will contribute to and benefit from the project.
-Discussions centered around […]Continue Reading...
+Its members represent each village that will contribute to and benefit from the project. […]Continue Reading...
 Comments Off on Reason to party…..

-SET4LIFE Australia has committed to help bring healthcare education and services to Kayiben and approximately 12 neighbouring communities.
+SET4LIFE Australia has committed to help bring healthcare education and services to Yiben and approximately 12 neighbouring communities.
 It was an easy decision based on the fundamental need for access to medical aid, Mallam’s vision and drive and the resolve of our Set4Life friends in the UK to provide for all the ongoing requirements of […]Continue Reading...
-Comments Off on Healthcare for Kayiben
+Comments Off on Healthcare for Yiben